Massipssa/Docs/bgd/spark/tuning.md

 - 16 cores per node (***number of cores per node***)
   - One core should be reserved to Hadoop process, so ``number of cores per node = 15``
 - 64 GB RAM per node (***memory per node***)
-- The optimal value is 5 cores per executor (***number of cores per executor***, --executor-cores)
+- The optimal value is 5 vcores per executor (***number of cores per executor***, --executor-cores)

     ```
-   number of executor per node = number of cores per node / number of cores per executor
+   number of executor per node = number of cores per node / number of vcores per executor
                                   = 15 / 5
                                   = 3
    ```